-We offer domestic and sexualviolence support services at our Drop-In Advocacy and Resource Center located at 386 Smith Street in Providence.
+We offer domestic and sexual violence and human trafficking support services in English and Spanish at our Drop-In Advocacy and Resource Center located at 386 Smith Street in Providence.
 Our administrative offices are also housed here.
 Visit us!

 - Meet with an advocate

 - Join a support group

 - Schedule a training or workshop at your organization

 - Meet with our Volunteer Coordinator

 - Get a free HIV test by oral swab (Click for details, appointments recommended)

 - Get information on how to help someone you think may be experiencing abuse